Tom-Kon/thermaldata-analyzer/paper.md

 <p align="center">
   <img src="https://github.com/Tom-Kon/thermaldata-analyzer/blob/main/figure%202%20tutorial.png" width='60%'>
   <br>
-  <em>Figure 2: The tutorial, also present inside of the app, gives detailed instructions regarding the input data and how to make the required documents in TRIOS.
-It also contains information on the limitations of the program as well as a short overview of how the code works.</em>
+  <em>Figure 2: The tutorial, also present in the app, gives detailed instructions regarding the input data and guidelines for creating necessary documents in TRIOS.
+Additionally, it outlines the program's limitations and offers a brief overview of the code's functionality.</em>
 </p>

 <br>